 Developed in partnership with the International Fertilizer Association (IFA) and Wageningen University & Research (WUR), the first of the two databases looks at production and environmental factors affecting nutrient concentrations to determine the total amount of nutrients removed from the field in the harvested portion of the crop.
 This provides agronomists and farm advisors with information needed to improve their plant nutrition plans, delivering key efficiencies and critical yield increases.
-Focused on nutritionally and industrially important crops, such as [insert], the Global Crop Nutrient Removal Database includes data on nutrient content, residues, crop yields and other associated data.
+Focused on nutritionally and industrially important crops, the Global Crop Nutrient Removal Database includes data on nutrient content, residues, crop yields and other associated data.

 The second resource, The Nutrient Omission Trial Database, is focused on crop nutrient requirements.
 Created in collaboration with the IFA, the African Plant Nutrition Institute (APNI), and Innovative Solutions for Decision Agriculture, this database includes data from researchers and institutes around the globe.
 It aims to support site-specific recommendations on optimizing nutrient management by enabling researchers to compare crop nutrient requirements and plans.

 “The information collected via this database will be invaluable in improving our understanding of ongoing trends in crop nutrient uptake and removal,” explains Achim Dobermann, Chief Scientist with the IFA.
 “This will make it easier to create decision support systems to determine how to optimize crop production in a sustainable way, under changing environmental conditions, ultimately facilitating positive long-term changes in how these processes are managed across the industry.”